What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 We love enjoying a meal at Sakoon vegetarian restaurant.

 Our next favorite place is Peacock.
-Also, Suju’s Coffee is great for a coffee hangout.
-There are many other hip restaurants, coffee bars, and snack bars here to enjoy with friends in Fremont.
+Also, Suju’s Coffee is excellent for a coffee hangout.
+There are many other hip restaurants, coffee bars, and snack bars to enjoy with friends in Fremont.

 14. Expat communities in Fremont?